-The Scimitar-horned Oryx Reintroduction Programme is the fruit of a meticulous process of research, planning and consultation.
-Under the leadership of EAD and SCF, a major stakeholder meeting was held in Chad in 2012, followed by programme and budget planning at EAD in Abu Dhabi later the same year.
+The Scimitar-horned Oryx Reintroduction Program is the fruit of a meticulous process of research, planning and consultation.
+Under the leadership of EAD and SCF, a major stakeholder meeting was held in Chad in 2012, followed by program and budget planning at EAD in Abu Dhabi later the same year.

 After feasibility studies were carried out by EAD, SCF and ZSL in 2013, it was decided to focus the project on Chad’s Ouadi Rimé-Ouadi Achim Game Reserve, a vast protected area set up in the 1960s specifically for the conservation of oryx and other desert species.
 This 93,687 km² protected area is one of the largest in the world and harbours some of the last remaining viable populations of dama and dorcas gazelles.